TolgaTatli/os_part2/comparison_report.md

 Improved concern separation and modular design Implicit thread management lessens mental strain

-### 3. Deadlock Prevention and Safety Analysis **Assessment Result: When used correctly, Pthreads provides more robust deadlock avoidance**
+### 3. Deadlock Prevention and Safety Analysis

+Result: When used correctly pthreads provides more robust deadlock avoidance

  Pthreads Synchronization Security:
- - Makes use of semaphore technologies, which naturally avoid producer-consumer patterns' deadlock situations.
+  Makes use of semaphore technologies, which naturally avoid producer-consumer patterns' deadlock situations.
- The semaphores "empty" and "full" provide correct synchronization in the absence of circular wait circumstances.
+ The semaphores "empty" and "full' provide correct synchronization in the absence of circular wait circumstances.
  An established and tried-and-true deadlock pattern -free implementations between producers and consumers
- - A clear distinction between mutual exclusion (mutex locks) and resource counting techniques (semaphores)
+ A clear distinction between mutual exclusion (mutex locks) and resource counting techniques (semaphores)

  OpenMP Synchronization Considerations: - Relies on the polling mechanism method, which may show features of decreased efficiency
  Inadequate architecture and management may lead to lock contention problems.
 A busy-waiting implementation style may cause performance reduction.